krawaller/kranium/docs/site/site.md

 * __test__ hosts all your Jasmine unit tests.
 If your run `kranium init --test` from the terminal, the tests will run when the app starts and the results will be reported to the terminal.
 If wanted, tests can also be automatically re-runned whenever a test definition or source file changes.

 #Simple UI creation
 As we mentioned in the overview, one of Kranium's main goals is to simplify everyday Titanium Mobile life by easing your UI creation burden.
-Lets first have a look at a classic tabgroup using vanilla Titanium Mobile API:s:
+Lets first have a look at a classic tabgroup using vanilla Titanium Mobile API:s.

+##Example

 	var tabGroup = Ti.UI.createTabGroup(),